 Below is a list of recommendations and reminders around conducting a controlled burn.
 These are in addition to the information on the Mountain View County website.
 If you have more questions that you feel were not answered on this site, or the links provided please feel free to contact us directly.

-If you are planning a controlled burn remember the county fire bylaw requires a permit to be filled out pre-burn (March 1 - October 31).
+If you are planning a controlled burn remember that the Mountain View County fire bylaw requires a permit to be filled out pre-burn, regardless of the time of year.
 The purpose of this is to inform fire dispatch and the responding fire department that there may be smoke in the area, and that a fire response is not needed.

 Avoid starting any fires in dry situations and on windy days.
 Even the most carefully attended fire can quickly get out of control if conditions are right.